-To add Google translate to WordPress, first, install the Google language translator plugin.
-Second, set up Google translate.
-Finally, display Google language translator on your site.
+To add Google translate to WordPress.
+Install the Google language translator plugin.
+Then, configure languages.
+Finally, display Google language translator on your website.

 First, install the Google translate plugin from the WordPress plugin library.

-Hover your mouse over ‘Plugins’ on the main WordPress admin menu, select ‘Add New’ from the popup.
+Go to ‘Plugins’ on your WordPress admin menu, and select ‘Add New’ from the popup.

 Next, type ‘Google language translator’ into the search bar.

-Once activated, you get a Google language translator option under ‘Settings’ in your WordPress admin menu.
+Once activated, a Google language translator option appears under ‘Settings’ on your WordPress admin menu.

-To begin set up, hover your mouse over ‘Settings’ on your main menu, select ‘Google language translator’ from the popup.
+Go to ‘Settings’ on your admin menu, and select ‘Google language translator’ from the popup.

 The first section is ‘Main settings.’
 Tick the box to activate the plugin.